AlbMata/Judo-Xamarin/README.md

 ####Note

-**Breaking change**, when using non UI calls to the API you must recycle the session Judo.Instance.CycleSession(); before making further calls.
-This is to insure unique payment reference
+**Breaking change:** when using non-UI calls to the API, you must recycle the session Judo.Instance.CycleSession(); before making further calls.
+This is to insure a unique payment reference is assigned.

 ####V2.3.4